lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 ### Background Skill Ratings

-Background Skills are rated differently than Action Skills in a more descriptive fashion:
+Background Skills have a compressed rating system, because it isn't necessary to fret over whether your baseball hobby is at a 2 or a 3:

-* **Interest** - Interests and casual studies.
+* **Fair** - Interests and casual studies.
 For example: playing in a bar league, a hobby, some college or equivalent study that never went anywhere.
-Rolled as Amateur (2).
-* **Proficiency** - Professional or semi-professional competentence.
+* **Good** - Professional or semi-professional competentence.
 For example: a minor league or college athlete, a serious hobbyist, a college degree with some professional experience.
-Rolled as Good (4).
-* **Expertise** - Notable expertise in your field.
+* **Exceptional** - Notable expertise in your field.
 For example: a Major league athlete, an advanced degree, a renowned expert.
-Rolled as Expert (6).

 A few tips for selecting Background Skills: